-What is the Legal Defence of Honest and Reasonable Mistake?
+What is the Legal Defence of Honest and Reasonable Mistake of Fact?

 When a person inadvertently commits an offence because they hold a mistaken belief that they are entitled to do what they did, this may amount to a defence of an honest and reasonable mistake of fact.
 An honest and reasonable mistake negates as a defence in criminal law ‘mens rea’.
 That is, the accused lacks a guilty mind when committing the offence.